Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 The characters aren’t real.
 The magic, mystery and monsters are made up.
 And the historical events are a backdrop for the author’s imagination.
 But the adrenaline and excitement you feel while flipping the pages of a fiction book?
 Well, that’s just a benefit of reading.

 From swashbuckling sea adventures and jungle treks to sports stories and action-packed treasure hunts, the action and adventure book genre beckons readers with tales of derring-do.
 Of course, many action and adventure novels also cross into other categories.
 You’ll spot action-packed plots in crime dramas, mystery novels, thrillers, science fiction and even fantasy.
-What makes a book fall into this category is that it keeps moving—think page-turning action in place of character contemplation or lush, evocative descriptions of the setting.
+What makes a book fall into this fiction category is that it keeps moving—think page-turning action in place of character contemplation or lush, evocative descriptions of the setting.

 There’s no singular definition for the beach read book genre, a class of easy, breezy novels perfect for poolside or seaside reading.
 So then what makes the perfect beach read?
-Whether the plot is driven by action or romance, the book should appeal to a broad swathe of readers.
+Whether the plot is driven by action or romance, the book should appeal to a broad swath of readers.
 It shouldn’t be too intellectually involved or require a detailed spreadsheet to understand the medley of characters or turns of events.
 In short, beach reads are easy and enjoyable stories.
 Bonus points for vacation-destination settings!

 Classic books tend to be old and widely read.
 They frequently appear on high school English reading lists or college literature syllabi.
 Love them or hate them, the classics are here to stay.
 Their universal themes, from forbidden love (Romeo and Juliet, anyone?) to evolving identity (as in Their Eyes Were Watching God), have sparked book club discussions for decades.
 Unfortunately, most novels canonized as classics do not represent the diversity of today’s readers.
 That’s why it’s important to read across book genres, incorporating both age-old authors and fresh voices into your reading routine.

-Fancy a gothic story set in a boarding school or university?
+Fancy a Gothic story set in a boarding school or university?
 What about a novel peopled with academics who study the underworld or have visions of an alternate, darker reality?
 These are classic dark academia vibes.
 This genre is marked by dark plot twists against an academic backdrop.
 Dark academia books tend to fall into other genres as well—fantasy-tinged academic tales or murder in academia, for instance.
-That’s why you may hear people calling dark academia a subgenre rather than a stand-alone genre.
+That’s why you may hear people calling dark academia a subgenre rather than a stand-alone book genre.

 Domestic fiction tends to be a realistic (rather than fantastical) portrayal of daily middle-class life.
 Conflicts are intimate and interpersonal, such as a friendship gone awry or a marriage gone bad.
 Often, these books are set in the suburbs or contemporary work environments.
 While these descriptions make the novels sound plodding and ordinary, great domestic fiction is anything but boring.
 Contemporary writers like Liane Moriarty and Celeste Ng have mastered the art of suspenseful domestic fiction that thrums with moral conundrums, dark secrets and unreliable narrators.